DNnate/CISSP-Study-Resources/CISSP-Domain-8-Objectives.md

     - 💥**RunTime Environments (RTE)**: allows the portable execution of code across different operating systems or platforms without recompiling (e.g. Java Virtual Manager (JVM))
         - this is known as portable code, which needs translation between each environment, the role of the RTE
         - The JVM is the runtime virtual machine that allows the execution of Java code on a device.
 The JVM implements the Java sandbox but that is only one of its many functions.
+        - A runtime environment must be an environment in which all hardware and software components are available to fully operate.
+A gaming computer, virtual machine, and high-latency game server all meet the criteria for a runtime environment.
+It doesn't matter if their resources are limited, so long as they are fully capable of running.
         - 🔨**Runtime Application Security Protection (RASP)**: security agents comprised of small code units built into an app which can 🧠detect set of security violations; upon detection, the RASP agent can cause the app to terminate, or take other protective actions
 - 8.2.6 Continuous Integration and Continuous Delivery (CI/CD)
     - 📙**Continuous Integration and Continuous Delivery**: workflow automation processes and tools that attempt to reduce, if not eliminate, the need for manual communication and coordination between the steps of a software development process